Our Board Members

-Dylan received his Bachelor's in Psychology and Outdoor Recreation from Indiana University before going on to complete a Master's in Transpersonal Psychology, Wilderness Therapy focus, at Naropa University in 2013.
+Dylan (he/his) received his Bachelor's in Psychology and Outdoor Recreation from Indiana University before going on to complete a Master's in Transpersonal Psychology, Wilderness Therapy focus, at Naropa University in 2013.
 He now works in his own private practice as a Licensed Professional Counselor in Boulder.
 He specializes in somatic and experiential psychotherapy, as well as providing ketamine assisted psychotherapy to adults struggling with depression and anxiety.
 A long time lover of nature and student of spirituality, Dylan works to support people to connect with higher states of consciousness in order to bring greater change to their own lives and the world at large.

 Dylan Rivard, MA, LPC